GSA/digitalgov.gov/themes/digital.gov/layouts/job-board/readme.md

-## Communities of Practice Job Board Development Guide
+## Communities of Practice Job Board

 The Communities of Practice (CoP) Job Board aims to be a public resource for CoP related positions in the government.
 All job posting data comes from the USAJOBS.

+## How to contribute a job to the job board
+- Submit a job posting through a related [Communities of Practice listserv](https://digital.gov/communities/), or email [digitalgov@gsa.gov](mailto:digitalgov@gsa.gov)

+## Development Guide

 ### Job Board Components